VishalNadig/hand-gesture-controlled-turtlebot4/docs/usage.rst

 Training the Hand Gesture Recognition Model
 -----

-To train the model, run the 'RF2_Media_Pipeline_version - Sign_Gesture_Classification.ipynb' jupyter notebook.
+To train the model, run the 'gesture_recognition_model_training.ipynb' jupyter notebook.
 You need to change the data directory variable in the Jupyer Notebook to the location of the data directory in your local computer.